 Banisteriopsis caapi, Psychotria spp. and Diplopterys cabrerana (see also Yagé Complex below)

-Worldwide interest in ayahuasca has grown enormously in recent years.
-It has become a recurring theme in the mainstream media and in prominent publications such as David Wallace-Wells’ bestselling The Uninhabitable Earth: Life After Warming (2019), in which the author describes a burgeoning Wellness Movement, saying, “What has been called the “new New Age” arises from a similar intuition—that meditation, ayahuasca trips, crystals and Burning Man and microdosed LSD are all pathways to a world beckoning as purer, cleaner, more sustaining, and perhaps above all else, more whole.
+The astonishing growth in worldwide interest in ayahuasca has become a recurring theme in the mainstream media and in prominent publications such as David Wallace-Wells’ bestselling The Uninhabitable Earth: Life After Warming (2019), in which the author describes a burgeoning Wellness Movement, saying, “What has been called the “new New Age” arises from a similar intuition—that meditation, ayahuasca trips, crystals and Burning Man and microdosed LSD are all pathways to a world beckoning as purer, cleaner, more sustaining, and perhaps above all else, more whole.
 This purity arena is likely to expand, perhaps dramatically, as the climate continues to careen toward visible degradation…”

 Researchers such as Luis Eduardo Luna and Dennis J. McKenna, who have been writing for decades on this phenomenon that has been called an Archaic Revival, emphasize the transformative ecological perspectives that many people experience—and it’s not always pretty!
 Luna describes how ayahuasca can “increase fully-sensed body-and-mind awareness of the current perils of environmental destruction, nuclear disaster and social turmoil.”
 McKenna proposes ayahuasca as a teacher, an “ambassador from the community of species,” and, most importantly, “a catalytic influence in changing global environmental consciousness.”